Proficiency Constrained Multi-Agent Reinforcement Learning for Environment-Adaptive Multi UAV-UGV Teaming: Evaluation

 \section{Evaluation}

-The effectiveness of mixed cooperation and competition for robot teaming could be reflected through effective behaviors of UAV/UGVs in a task under dynamic environment conditions.
-In this section we evaluate mixed UAV/UGV behaviors undertaking a surveillance task in a modelled Kent State University Student Center, University Library and Risman Plaza environment.
-The world model and UAV/UGVs are simulated using CRAImultirobots simulation platform.
+The effectiveness of mixed cooperation and competition for robot teaming could be reflected through effective behaviors of mixed UAV-UGV teams in a task under dynamic environments.
+In this section, we evaluated mixed UAV-UGV behaviors with a surveillance task under the simulation environment of Kent State University Student Center, University Library and Risman Plaza.
+The environment was simulated with CRAImrs simulation platform.